StanfordVL/perls2/README.md

         `pip install -e .`
 ## Run PERL demos
-Check out the examples in the `examples` folder.
+Check out the examples in the `examples` folder [Overview](https://github.com/StanfordVL/perls2/tree/master/examples)

 Intructions for each demo may be found in the README in each folder.
 ### Example: Run simple reach demo
 `cd perls2`